gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 ## Appendix
 In this appendix, we show more details about the experiments and the results.

+#### Structure of the repository

+1. material: script and tasks of the programming pre-course. pretest, posttest and the programming task of the posttest.
+2. raw_data: raw_data of our course.
+3. preprocessed_data: preprocessed data of our treatment.
+4. figures: plots created by our data analysis.
+5. data_analysis: script to evaluate or data.

 ### Additional Data: Group division according to pretest (maximum: 8 points)
 | Group       | Age | Gender | Pretest Score | Group | Age | Gender | Pretest Score |
 |-------------|-----|--------|---------------|-------|-----|--------|---------------|